Maxyee/Julhas_MERN_Stack_Project/MERNShop/README.md

 # MERN Shop
 This project is basically divided into two part one is frontend and another is backend.
 However earlier I mentioned my work process as well as achitecture.
 Now I implemented a simple SPA application using `ReactJS` and `ExpressJS` both are running on the `NodeJS` runtime.
-I did not user any mongoDB database here.
-On my next project I will use the MongoDB database too.
+I did not use any mongoDB database here.
+On my next project, I will use the MongoDB database too.

 ## Frontend Installation
 For running this project, we need to run two project separetly from two different terminal.
 Lets start the frontend part